Kourtney Kardashian Stuns In Pink String Bikini, Fans Refuse To Believe She Has Three Kids

 “Her body is so good!
 Best body in the family!” another user wrote.

-Somewhat of an inside joke remark was also made with one user telling Kourtney that she is “definitely not the least interesting sis.”
-As fans of Keeping Up With The Kardashians will know, a high-profile catfight between Kourtney and sister Kim Kardashian left the Poosh CEO in tears after the KKW Beauty founder called her sibling “the least interesting to look at.”
+An inside joke broke out in the comment section, with one user telling Kourtney that she is “definitely not the least interesting sis.”
+As fans of Keeping Up with the Kardashians will know, a high-profile catfight between Kourtney and sister Kim Kardashian left the Poosh CEO in tears after the KKW Beauty founder called her sibling “the least interesting to look at.”
 It has since become commonplace for Kourtney to find herself called “the most interesting to look at” in her various social media posts.

 The update also proved popular overall, racking up over 7,000 likes in one hour.

 Kourtney founded Poosh in April of this year, naming it after her daughter Penelope.
-The female-geared lifestyle website that offers regular posts on a range of topics has largely proven popular.
+The female-geared lifestyle website offers regular posts on a range of topics, and has largely proven popular.
 Alongside recommending products, Poosh also retails its own collagen-based merchandise.

 Kourtney herself is currently vacationing in Sardinia, Italy.
-The star has been snapped sunning herself by the paparazzi, although she has also shared a few pictures from her trip to her Instagram.
+The star has been snapped by the paparazzi as she soaks up the sun, although she has also shared a few pictures from her trip to her Instagram.
 Fans wishing to see more of Kourtney should follow her account.